Jumpscale/g8cockpit/docs/usage/Howto/Create_S3server/Create_S3server.md

 curl -X POST -H "Authorization: bearer $JWT$" -H "Content-Type: application/json" -d '{"name":"yves01", "git_url":"git@github.com:yveskerwyn/cockpit_repo_yves.git"}' http://85.255.197.77:5000/ays/repository | python -m json.tool
 ```

+Notice the pipe to `python -m json.tool` in order to display the returned JSON in a readable format.

 <a id="send-blueprint"></a>
 ### Send the blueprint to the Cockpit